oracle-samples/oltrain/content/tracks/osd/index.md

 The Secure Desktops service provides:

 - A way to create and maintain a large number of identical desktops.
-- Controlled access to a remote desktop for potentially non-technical users.
+- Controlled access to a virtual desktop for potentially non-technical users.
 - Data security by storing data on Oracle Cloud Infrastructure resources and not on an individual client device.

 ---